If deer hunting was easy I wouldn’t go, and most of you hunters probably wouldn’t either.

 Daypack: A comfortable way to carry your gear is really important.
 If the pack is uncomfortable, it may be left behind.
 Inevitably you will need something in that pack.
 And Murphy’s Law states that the more badly you need a piece of equipment, the further away it will be.

-I’ve been using the Kelty Elk Horn fanny pack for about 15 years, in high desert and swamp hunts.
+I’ve been using the same Kelty Elk Horn fanny pack for about 15 years, in high desert and swamp hunts.
 It is big enough to carry all the hunting gear I need, but small enough to not get in the way.
 Do some shopping and think about where you will need the daypack, and what you will need to carry.

 Hand wipes: These can range from small, individually-sized hand wipes to packages of large size wipes that can be used for a sponge bath.
 I carry a variety.